 - Failing to offer choice.
-For instance, all individuals should be free to choose how the company uses data relating to
+For instance, all individuals should be free to choose how the company uses data.

 The Data Protection Officer, Stephanie Chandler, is responsible for:

-- Reviewing all data protection procedures and related policies, in line with an agreed
+- Reviewing all data protection procedures and related policies.

-- Approving any data protection statements attached to communications such as emails and
+- Approving any data protection statements attached to communications such as emails.

-- Addressing any data protection queries from journalists or media outlets like
+- Addressing any data protection queries from journalists or media outlets.

 The IT manager for The Nonfiction Authors Association is responsible for: